FStarLang/FStar/doc/book/part2/part2_equality.rst

 Equality Types
 ==============

 In an :ref:`early section <Part1_equality>` we learned that F* supports at least two kinds of equality.
 In this section, we look in detail at definitional equality, propositional equality, extensional equality of functions, and decidable equality.
-These topics are fairly technical, but are core features of the language.
+These topics are fairly technical, but are core features of the language and their treatment in F* makes essential use of an indexed inductive type, ``equals #t x y``, a proposition asserting the equality of ``x:t`` and ``y:t``.

 Depending on your level of comfort with functional programming and dependent types, you may want to skip or just skim this chapter on a